Boosting Your Immune System: 6 Things You Need to Be Eating

 Raw Dairy Products and Probiotics

 This one is hotly debated, but many people believe that raw dairy products build more than just strong bones.
-Dr. Weston Price was a dentist who traveled to world to research the link between nutrition, dental health, and overall physical health back in the1930s.
+Dr. Weston Price was a dentist who traveled the world to research the link between nutrition, dental health, and overall physical health back in the1930s.
 Price hypothesized that as indigenous groups shifted away from their traditional diets towards Western diets, that they became less healthy.
 The processing that Western food undergoes to be “safe”, according to Price, stripped away vitamins and necessary nutrients.
 In particular, Price was a proponent of raw, unpasteurized dairy products and healthy, naturally occurring fats.
 (You can read more about Price’s research in his book: Nutrition and Physical Degeneration)

 A scholarly paper presented to the British Columbia Center for Disease Control debunks the myths that raw milk is dangerous.
 When milk is pasteurized the levels off these nutrients decrease to nearly non-existent amounts: B2, B12, C, E, and folic acid.
 Not only that, pasteurization destroys the components of milk that are beneficial to your immune system.